Careers360 Logo

 Answer:

 No, It is not at all justified to cut trees to meet the ever-increasing demand in factories and for shelter.
 Forests are the home for many organisms such as wild animals.
-Basically, forests are home for the wild animals and they provide us a good quality of air as they give out oxygen and absorbs the carbon dioxide from the surroundings.
+Basically, forests are home to wild animals and they provide us with a good quality of air as they give out oxygen and absorb the carbon dioxide from the surroundings.

 They prevent the excess heating of the atmosphere; also they prevent soil erosion.
 Trees help to increase the fertility of the soil and also preserve biodiversity.
-To fulfill the need of the human population, we have been cutting so many trees, and as a result, we have to face many problems like global warming, soil erosion, and droughts, etc.
+To fulfil the needs of the human population, we have been cutting so many trees, and as a result, we have to face many problems like global warming, soil erosion, droughts, etc.

 Hence we cannot afford to cut more trees, and we need to save them.

 Q7.
-How can you contribute to the maintenance of green wealth of your locality?
+How can you contribute to the maintenance of green wealth in your locality?
 Make a list of actions to be taken by you.

 Answer:

-We can contribute to the maintenance of green wealth of our locality by following ways-
+We can contribute to the maintenance of green wealth in our locality in the following ways-

-• By taking cares of plants and trees of our surroundings.
-We can do more number of planting.
+• By taking care of plants and trees in our surroundings.
+We can do more planting.

-• To encourage the people of my area to plant more trees by telling them about the importantness of trees.
+• To encourage the people of my area to plant more trees by telling them about the importance of trees.

-• We can aware the young children by telling them the consequences of deforestation and how they affect the environment.
+• We can aware young children by telling them about the consequences of deforestation and how it affects the environment.

 • And also keep watering the plants, so that they can grow healthy and easily.